Ibanez Vs Fender: Which Guitar or Bass Is Best for You?

 One niche where these guitar giants really shine is intermediate-level guitars and basses.
 Surely you already know that both of these companies make outstanding instruments for professional players, but most of us are hobby players, semi-pros or working musicians who need affordable gear that won’t let us down.
 Most guitar players are looking for instruments that provide a lot of value for the money.

 While you’ll certainly find that in Fender and Ibanez, you probably also realize that these are two very different brands, each with a decidedly different vibe.
-This article will help you, as a beginner and intermediate player, understand what makes these brands different, where they share similarities, and how to choose between them.
+This article will help you, as a beginner and intermediate player, to understand what makes these brands different, where they share similarities, and how to choose between them.

 Then you can get on your way to choosing the perfect guitar or bass from one of these brands, or expand your search to one of the other top guitar companies out there.